 The next decades will bring planetary-scale shifts: climate transformation, artificial intelligence, generational transitions of power and knowledge.
 New worlds need new systems, new ways of organizing, governing, and thriving together.

-That's why we're building the Lunar University: a learning entity where young people globally co-create the systems humanity needs.
+That's why we're building the Lunar University: a learning entity where young people co-create the systems humanity needs.
 LunARC is creating this foundational architecture through two core initiatives: the First Principles Series and NEXUS.
 Together, they form a global system for learning, imagination, and knowledge synthesis.

 Youth Designing Systems From First Principles

 These are not metaphors.
-They are working prototypes that offer early insight into how humans might organize, govern, and care for one another in radically new contexts.Across each pilot, students translate the deep logics of their disciplines into frameworks for societal systems.
-Their prototypes are reviewed with academic partners and policy circles, and refined collectively as they move through each stage of the lab.We begin with governance because the decisions being made today about space will shape centuries — and because governance frameworks designed for the constraints of space often illuminate solutions urgently needed on Earth.
+They are working prototypes that offer early insight into how humans might organize, govern, and care for one another in radically new contexts.
+The student prototypes are reviewed with academic partners and policy circles, and refined as they move through each stage of the lab.

 Turning Distributed Wisdom Into Shared Insight